Exercising with pain

 What is the best approach?

-Tolerance – Step one is figuring out what you can currently tolerate; we see patients in varying degrees of health.
+Step one is figuring out what you can currently tolerate.
+We see patients in varying degrees of health.
 Tolerance isn’t what you can do pain free (some people have constant pain).
 Tolerance is how much you can do without pushing your pain to an unmanageable level (remember, a small increase in pain after exercise is completely normal).
 Once you know what you can tolerate, aim to achieve this amount or slightly less consistently for a couple of weeks.

-Graded approach – Once you have achieved a degree of consistency you can start to consider a gradual increase.
-Your body is incredible at adapting to demands as long as we don’t ask too much!
+Once you have achieved a degree of consistency you can start to consider a gradual increase.
+Your body is incredible at adapting to demands as long as you don’t ask too much!
 Consider adding a few extra minutes of cardiovascular exercise, or a few extra repetitions of strength based exercise or perhaps a slightly heavier weight, progression can come in many forms.

 Not just physical